resteasy/resteasy.github.io/_posts/2020-10-09-run-restful-service-with-bootablejar.md

 ```
 More details please visit [resteasy-bootable-jar-example](https://github.com/jimma/resteasy-bootable-jar)

-After the wildfly-jar-plugin is added and configured, it generates the bootable jar file along with this war deployment.
+After the wildfly-jar-plugin is added and configured, it will have all things to generates the bootable jar file along with this war deployment.

 ### Run bootable jar